 Here is some information from Softbank here:

-The micro-SIM problem I am not sure about - but am assuming it would be accommodated. over 7 years ago
+The micro-SIM problem I am not sure about - but am assuming it would be accommodated. almost 8 years ago

 Thanks Jesse, excellent advice.

 I've booked one for my trip to Japan and yes they do have micro-sims for iPhone 4, although they say this won't work in an iPad which is a bit weird!
 Also the cost is 105yen/day ... with CAP of 1500 yen a day on the data.
 You still only pay for what you actually use so that's 105 yen ($2 per day) + data, which is pretty compelling as a service.